elabftw/elabftw/README.md

 # Description

 **eLabFTW** is an electronic lab notebook manager for research teams.
 It also features a database where you can store any kind of objects (think antibodies, plasmids, cell lines, boxes, _etc_…)
 It is accessed _via_ the browser by the users.
-Several research teams can be hosted on the same install, so **eLabFTW** can be installed at the institute level and host everyone at the same place (this is what is done at [Institut Curie](http://www.curie.fr) and in several other research centers across the globe.
+Several research teams can be hosted on the same install, so **eLabFTW** can be installed at the institute level and host everyone at the same place (this is what is done at [Institut Curie](http://www.curie.fr) and in several other research centers across the globe).

 - Tired of that shared excel file for your antibodies or plasmids ?